Smokin Zo's BBQ

 We look at where the truck or buffet lands, how guests move, and how long the food needs to hold.

-North Dakota honors statewide health reciprocity, but statewide fire reciprocity is not confirmed.
-Fire review, venue rules, propane or generator requirements, and site access may still need local or event-specific review.
-Reference: North Dakota mobile food requirements are reviewed against the event location, service style, venue rules, and any local public health or fire review that applies. / Passed: No.
+North Dakota has statewide health reciprocity context in the page data for qualifying mobile food service planning.
+Fire review, venue rules, propane or generator requirements, parking, and site access may still depend on the event address and local review.
+Law note – North Dakota mobile food requirements are reviewed against the event location, service style, venue rules, and any local public health or fire review that applies.; date noted as No.

 Review note: the goal is simple — protect the food, keep the service plan realistic, and avoid locking in a setup that fails once guests arrive.